-- 9. The University may suspend its consideration of a matter under this Regulation in order to allow another University process to take place, including an assessment of a student's fitness to study under Senate Regulation 11 Fitness to Study. - 10.
-Where, on the basis of an allegation received, there may be good cause to deprive a current or former student of an award which has already been conferred, the Regulation on the revocation of degrees, other awards and distinctions (Senate Regulation 13) shall be used to determine whether that award should be revoked, and not this Regulation. - 11.
-Where a case gives rise to both professional suitability and conduct concerns, the University will normally follow its procedures relating to professional suitability as provided for in Senate Regulation 14 Professional Suitability to investigate, consider and determine the outcome of all the concerns arising in the case rather than following separate professional suitability and misconduct procedures.
-However, the University reserves the right to vary the process followed where appropriate. - 12.
-The Union of Brunel Students has its own internal procedures for resolving breaches of its rules and regulations and the details of these procedures are available from its website.
-Where appropriate, the University may also consider an allegation of misconduct under this or another Senate Regulation. - 13.
-Concerns relating to a student's admission to the University will normally be considered under the procedures set out in the University's Admissions Policy.
-Students are also required to declare relevant criminal convictions to the University in line with the Policy on the Acceptance of Ex-Offenders. - 14.
-Concerns about safeguarding should be considered under the Safeguarding Policy and Guidance. - 15.
-Concerns relating to student conduct in Residences will normally be considered under the Residences Disciplinary Procedure.
-A concern about conduct in Residences may be considered at any time under the Student Disciplinary Procedure and/or the Academic Misconduct Procedure, either in addition to or instead of consideration under the Residences Disciplinary Procedure. - 16.
-If a student's conduct may be in breach of the law, the University may, at its discretion refer the matter to the police and/or other suitable authorities.
+9. The University may suspend its consideration of a matter under this Regulation in order to allow another University process to take place, including an assessment of a student's ability to engage effectively with their studies under Senate Regulation 11 - Extraordinary Support for Study.

+10. Where, on the basis of an allegation received, there may be good cause to deprive a current or former student of an award which has already been conferred, the Regulation on the revocation of degrees, other awards and distinctions (Senate Regulation 13) shall be used to determine whether that award should be revoked, and not this Regulation.

+11. Where a case gives rise to both fitness to practise and conduct concerns, the University will normally follow its procedures relating to fitness to practise as provided for in Senate Regulation 14 - Fitness to Practise to investigate, consider and determine the outcome of all the concerns arising in the case rather than following separate fitness to practise and misconduct procedures.
+However, the University reserves the right to vary the process followed where appropriate.

+12. The Union of Brunel Students has its own internal procedures for resolving breaches of its rules and regulations and the details of these procedures are available from its website.
+Where appropriate, the University may also consider an allegation of misconduct under this or another Senate Regulation.

+13. Concerns relating to a student's admission to the University will normally be considered under the procedures set out in the University's Admissions Policy.
+Students on professional programmes are also required to declare relevant criminal convictions to the University in line with the Admissions Policy.

+14. Concerns about safeguarding should be considered under the Safeguarding & Vulnerable Persons Policy..

+15. Concerns relating to student conduct in Residences will normally be considered under the Disciplinary Procedure for Residents in the Student Living Code of Conduct - Rules and Regulations.
+A concern about conduct in Residences may be considered at any time under the Non-Academic Misconduct Procedure and/or the Academic Misconduct Procedure, either in addition to or instead of consideration under the Disciplinary Procedure for Residents in the Student Living Code of Conduct - Rules and Regulations.

+16. If a student's conduct may be in breach of the law, the University may, at its discretion refer the matter to the police and/or other suitable authorities.
 In addition, where a police or other external investigation or criminal proceedings have been or may be initiated in relation to an alleged act of misconduct, the University may suspend its consideration of the matter under this or any other Regulation (at any stage) until such investigation and/or proceedings have been concluded.
-The University's consideration of a matter under this Regulation may be resumed at any stage should the University deem it to be appropriate in the circumstances. - 17.
-The University may take action in respect of a student under this Regulation and the disciplinary procedures to which it refers notwithstanding the student's conviction or acquittal in criminal proceedings.
+The University's consideration of a matter under this Regulation may be resumed at any stage should the University deem it to be appropriate in the circumstances.

+17. The University may take action in respect of a student under this Regulation and the procedures to which it refers notwithstanding the student's conviction or acquittal in criminal proceedings.
 The University is not bound by the outcome of any criminal prosecution although the University may, in its discretion take any penalty imposed by a criminal court into consideration in determining any outcome to be imposed under the procedures referred to in this Regulation.